prerakrustagi/Image_Classifier_Cifar10/Readme.md

 ````

 ![Validation Accuracy & Loss VS Epochs](Images/Valid_Acc_Loss.png)
+The above chart shows the change in loss and validation accuracy of batch-1 as the number of epochs increases.
+The classifier has managed to achieve a loss of 1.11% and a validation accuracy of 72.98%

 ## 9. Testing
 * As mentioned earlier, we are provided with a dedicated test-set of 10000 examples.